Preventing Fraud Starts with Creating a “Fraud Free Culture”

 • Insure for loss by putting a Crime Policy & Cyber Crime Policy in place

-4. Conduct Audits & Assessments – Audits allow companies to identify organizational vulnerabilities, fraud and employee misconduct.
-In addition, audits and spot checks create “a perception of control” with your employees which cab deter fraud before it starts.
+4. Conduct Audits & Assessments – Audits allow companies to identify organizational vulnerabilities, fraud, and employee misconduct.
+In addition, audits and spot checks create “a perception of control” with your employees which can deter fraud before it starts.

 • Perform a Fraud Risk Assessment annually or bi-annually